leoyyang/academic_website/content/en/authors/Leo Yang/_index.md

 highlight_name: true
 ---

-Leo Y. Yang is a Postdoctoral Scholar at Stanford Center on China's Economy and Institutions ([SCCEI](https://sccei.fsi.stanford.edu/)).
-He received a PhD in Political Science (with a Specialization in Computational Social Science) at the University of California, San Diego ([UCSD](https://ucsd.edu/)) in 2023.
-He is currently the Computational Social Science Fellow of the UC Institute on Global Conflict and Cooperation ([IGCC](https://ucigcc.org)).
-His research interests include computational social science, text as data, and development economics.
-His research focuses on how media (like newspapers and Weibo) influences social and political issues.
-He is trained as a data scientist who is capable of collecting, cleaning, and using big data to analyze the social phenomenon.
+I am a Research Assistant Professor in the Department of Accountancy, Economics and Finance at Hong Kong Baptist University.
+My research focuses on Media Economics, Labor Economics, and Education Economics, with a particular emphasis on China.
+Previously, I was a Postdoctoral Scholar at the Stanford Center on China’s Economy and Institutions ([SCCEI](https://sccei.fsi.stanford.edu/)).

+I hold a Ph.D. in Political Science with a specialization in Computational Social Science from the University of California, San Diego ([UCSD](https://ucsd.edu/)), obtained in 2023.
+I also earned an MPhil in Social Science from the Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)) in 2016 and an MA in Finance from Xiamen University ([XMU](https://www.xmu.edu.cn/)) in 2014.

+In addition to my current role, I am a faculty affiliate to the Stanford Center on China’s Economy and Institutions ([SCCEI](https://sccei.fsi.stanford.edu/)) and UC Institute on Global Conflict and Cooperation ([IGCC](https://ucigcc.org)).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.